SkyWasAlive/UFramework/README.md

 If you encounter any issues or have any questions about using the SkyGames Unity Framework Package, please don't hesitate to contact us at [joao.c.gouveia10@gmail.com](mailto:joao.c.gouveia10@gmail.com).

-## License

-This Unity framework package is provided for internal use only within SkyGames.
-For more information, please see the [LICENSE](/LICENSE.md) file.